My content is reader-supported by awesome people like you. Which means I could earn a commission. Learn more here!

 I feel many might be taking into concept needing apps that can cost money.

-The thing is though tools are always needed.
+The thing is, though, tools are always needed.

 Where you’re seeing it set itself apart is being dedicated to eCommerce and offering e-commerce at every plan, unlike other platforms like Wix or Squarespace.